Inovalon (NASDAQ:INOV) Updates FY 2021 Earnings Guidance

-Inovalon (NASDAQ:INOV) last issued its earnings results on Wednesday, April 28th.
-The technology company reported $0.17 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.15 by $0.02.
-The company had revenue of $177.18 million during the quarter, compared to analyst estimates of $174.09 million.
-Inovalon had a net margin of 4.71% and a return on equity of 11.31%.
-The company’s revenue for the quarter was up 14.9% on a year-over-year basis.
-During the same quarter last year, the business posted $0.11 EPS.
-As a group, research analysts predict that Inovalon will post 0.57 EPS for the current fiscal year.
+Inovalon (NASDAQ:INOV) last released its earnings results on Wednesday, July 28th.
+The technology company reported $0.19 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.17 by $0.02.
+Inovalon had a net margin of 5.55% and a return on equity of 11.72%.
+On average, sell-side analysts anticipate that Inovalon will post 0.6 EPS for the current fiscal year.

-In other Inovalon news, insider Jason Capitel sold 19,259 shares of the business’s stock in a transaction dated Wednesday, June 2nd.
-The shares were sold at an average price of $32.08, for a total value of $617,828.72.
-Following the transaction, the insider now directly owns 472,778 shares in the company, valued at $15,166,718.24.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-49.75% of the stock is owned by insiders.
+In other news, insider Jason Capitel sold 19,259 shares of the stock in a transaction that occurred on Wednesday, June 2nd.
+The stock was sold at an average price of $32.08, for a total value of $617,828.72.
+Following the completion of the sale, the insider now directly owns 472,778 shares of the company’s stock, valued at $15,166,718.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Corporate insiders own 49.75% of the company’s stock.

 About Inovalon